patriziotufarolo/BluetoothProximitySensor/Documentation.md

 **Description**

 This class allowed me to directly bind the *Android.Bluetooth.BluetoothDevice* object to items of the list view.
-It is build on top of a *List<BluetoothDevice>* and renders the *DeviceListItem.axml* layout for each element of the list.
+It is built on top of a *List<BluetoothDevice>* and renders the *DeviceListItem.axml* layout for each element of the list.

 **Technical doc**

 Inherits from: *Android.Widget.BaseAdapter<T>* where *T* is *<Android.Bluetooth.BluetoothDevice>*

-**Methods overriden:**
+**Overridden methods:**

 - *public int Count*